harshad2464/rabbitmq_massanger/README.md

   - when a run client.py file then start pushing status to rabbitmq queue.

 # Server script:
-  - when a run server.py file then start comsuming messages from rabbitmq and storing in mongodb database.
+  - when a run server.py file then start consuming messages from rabbitmq and storing in mongodb database.

 # run api for getting status count:
   - install python packages using command "pip install -r requirements.txt"